-Green Roofs for Healthy Cities is formed in Toronto, Canada to promote construction of green roofs in North America. does not channel immediately to drains, but instead filters through the planting media.
-In a well-balanced system, plantings and soil absorb moisture before it can reach the roofing membrane, while any excess water drains without over-saturating the system.
+Unlike a traditional roof, a green roof needs some degree of moisture saturation in order for plants to thrive.
+The goal of waterproofing in either case is to keep water out of occupied spaces; on a green roof, however, water does not channel immediately to drains, but instead filters through the planting media.
+In a well-balanced system, plantings and soil absorb moisture before it can reach the roofing membrane, while any excess water drains away without over-saturating the system.
 Still, the level of moisture in a vegetated roof covering presents challenges, in that the constant presence of water can be a potential source of leaks.